dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 this simplification has no adverse effects.

-The assignment operator (=) sets the text of the Element returned by the query() function to the string "Wake up, sleepy head!".
+The assignment operator (=) sets the text of the Element returned by the querySelector() function to the string "Wake up, sleepy head!".

 <img class="scale-img-max" src="images/5-mini-code-walk-through.png"